 In the preface to her book, Dr Barlas writes: “Every new reading of the Qurʾān, by helping to resolve these basic questions of hermeneutics, can also help to generate such a theory.
 That is why critiquing the methods by which Muslims produce religious meaning and rereading the Qurʾān for liberation are crucial for ensuring sexual equality.
 In attempting to do both here, I concentrate on recovering the liberating and egalitarian voice of Islam that is rarely heard today but which we are most in need of hearing.”

-She used examples of various verses and presented more egalitarian interpretations during the talk.
+She used examples of various verses and presented more egalitarian interpretations.
 Furthermore, she pointed out the necessity of reading the verses in the context that they were revealed in, and that a lot of the verses from the Quran were addressed to 7th century Muslims.
 Therefore, what is understood by the Quran depends on who reads it.

 You can find Dr. Asma Barlas’ book here.